rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

 **Spot Instances**:
 - Can provide up to 90% discount over on-demand pricing.
 - There is a market price for instance types per availability zone called **Spot price**.
-- When you request instances, if you bid is higher than Spot price they the instance is assigned to the highest bidder and the workload will be launched.
+- When you request instances, if you bid is higher than Spot price then the instance is assigned to the highest bidder and the workload will be launched.
 - If the Spot price grows to exceed your bid, the instances will be terminated
 - Spot instances can be notified 2 minutes prior to termination.

-Spot Instances are very good for workload that can start and stop.
+**Spot Instances are very good for workload that can start and stop.**

 Amazon EC2 Purchase Options:
 - If I have an instance that is **consistent** (run for at least 3 years, same requirements) and always needed, I should purchase a **Reserved Instance**